 Practice AHL 3.15—Adjacency matrices and tables with authentic IB Mathematics Applications & Interpretation (AI) exam questions for both SL and HL students.
 This question bank mirrors Paper 1, 2, 3 structure, covering key topics like core principles, advanced applications, and practical problem-solving.
 Get instant solutions, detailed explanations, and build exam confidence with questions in the style of IB examiners.

-A new hub is added, sending to and , and receiving from .
-Update the adjacency matrix and graph.
+A new station is added, receiving power from and , and sending to .
+Update the adjacency matrix and redraw the graph.

-In the updated network, find the number of walks of length 3 from to , and interpret in the context of cargo transport.
+In the updated network, find the number of walks of length 3 from to , and interpret this in the context of power flow.

 A city's metro system has stations , with weighted edges representing distances (in km).
 The adjacency matrix is: